flatiron-labs/learn.co-CommonMark/sample_quiz.md

 ## Readme Title

 This is README content that exists outside of the quiz block.
-Next comes an opening quiz block delimiter.
+It's a good place to add lesson objectives or instructions.
+Next comes an opening quiz block delimiter (`???`).

 ???

-# This is a quiz title.
-It is an H1 that succeeds an opening quiz delimiter and a newline.
+# REQUIRED Quiz Title.
+Add an `h1` element here as your quiz title.

-?: What is 1+1?
-This is the first question.
+?: What's this line?
+It's the first question.
 A newline is required between this and the title above.

-Standard markdown will be parsed as expected between the question, and the answer block.
+Standard markdown will be parsed as expected between the question and the answer block.
+Here you can add additional instructions, maybe a GIF or two...

-__The parends below are reserved characters that indicate radio buttons.__
+__The parends below are reserved characters that indicate radio buttons.
+Don't include any newlines between your answer choices.__

-( ) 3
-(X) 2
-( ) 11
+( ) First answer choice
+(X) Second answer choice, which also contains a `code snippet` ( ) Third answer choice, which contains a [link](https://github.com/flatiron-labs/learn.co-CommonMark/edit/master/sample_quiz.md)
-( ) 1
+( ) Fourth answer

-?: What is 1+1?
-This is how you can include code blocks as a choices.
+?: Here's question number 2, with examples of how to include code blocks as a choices.
+Remember to include a newline between each question and the answer block above it.

+Some additional notes:
+  1. Don't include any newlines between answer choices.
+  2. Don't include newlines between the answer choice parends and the code block.

 ( )
 ```ruby